ibm-cloud-docs/dr-automation-powervs/getting-started-with-powerVS.md

 1. On the **Manage** tab, configure the **orchestrator name** and set a password to secure access.
 2. Provide a valid **IBM Cloud API key**, then complete additional fields, including the **Schematics workspace** and **Public SSH key** or keys from **Secrets Manager**.
-   > **Note**: The schematic ID is available if the VPC is created using the VPC Landing Zone for the PowerVS option from the catalog.
-If VPCs are created manually, you can still generate a schematic ID using the Import option in the "VPC Landing Zone for PowerVS" catalog.
+   > **Note**: The schematic workspace is available if the VPC is created using the Power Virtual Server with VPC landing zone option from the catalog.
+If VPC is created manually, you can still generate a schematic ID using the Import option in the "Power Virtual Server with VPC landing zone" catalog.

-3. (Optional) Expand the **Advanced Configuration** to select configruations for orchestrator.
+3. (Optional) Expand the **Advanced Configuration** to modify the default values of storage tier and machine type for the Orchestrator VM, by default **Tier1** is selected for Storage tier and **s922** is selected for machine type.

-4. Provide standby orchestrator details ,if you have enabled **Deploy Orchestrator with HA** on provision page.
+4. Provide standby orchestrator details, if you have enabled **Deploy Orchestrator with HA** on provision page.
 5. Review all settings and click **Deploy Orchestrator** to begin the deployment.

 ## Next steps
 {: #next-steps}

-After completing the initial setup, you can:
+After completing the orchestrator setup, you can:

 - [Manage virtual servers](/docs/dr-automation-powervs?topic=dr-automation-powervs-manage-vm-ser) that enables administrators to monitor and control the virtual server instances.